Autonomous-Cyber-Physical-Systems/harsark.rs/README.md

 [API Reference](http://autonomous-cyber-physical-systems.github.io/hartex-rust)

+## Build instructions

+Please go through [this](https://rust-embedded.github.io/book/intro/install.html) and [this](https://rust-embedded.github.io/book/intro/install/linux.html) to setup all the tools required for development on your machine.

+Also, getting acquinted with embedded development using rust will be helpful in running and testing the kernel, [This](https://rust-embedded.github.io/book/intro/index.html) online book will be helpful for the same.

 ## References

 Gourinath Banda.
 “Scalable Real-Time Kernel for Small Embedded Systems”.
 En- glish.
 PhD thesis.
 Denmark: University of Southern Denmark, June 2003.
 URL: http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=84D11348847CDC13691DFAED09883FCB?doi=10.1.1.118.1909&rep=rep1&type=pdf.